Undergraduate Research Fellowship

 Other key components of the program:

-- Students may arrange with their faculty mentor or Dr. Crespin to take 3 hours of independent study or directed research.
+- Students may arrange with their faculty mentor or Dr. Finocchiaro to take three hours of independent study or directed research.

 In the past, projects have regularly led to co-authored papers for students with their mentor professors and, on occasion, to publications.
 Several of the Center's undergraduate research fellows have had the opportunity to present their research at political science conferences held in Washington, DC, San Antonio, Chicago and Atlanta.
 Some travel funding is available for fellows to attend conferences to present co-authored work.
 Fellows have also won prizes for their work at OU Undergraduate Research Day.